fangq/mcx/README.txt

- -u [0.|float] (--unitinmm)    defines the length unit for the grid edge -U [1|0]      (--normalize)   1 to normalize fluence to unitary, 0 save raw -d [1|0]      (--savedet)     1 to save photon info at detectors, 0 not save -M [0|1]      (--dumpmask)    1 to save detector number masks, 0 not save -H [1000000]  (--maxdetphoton)max number of detected photons -S [1|0]      (--save2pt)     1 to save the fluence field, 0 do not save -s sessionid  (--session)     a string to label all output file names -p [0|int]    (--printlen)    number of threads to print (debug) -G [0|int]    (--gpu)         specify which GPU to use, list GPU by -L, 0 auto -h            (--help)        print this message
+ -u [0.|float] (--unitinmm)    defines the length unit for the grid edge -U [1|0]      (--normalize)   1 to normalize fluence to unitary, 0 save raw -d [1|0]      (--savedet)     1 to save photon info at detectors, 0 not save -M [0|1]      (--dumpmask)    1 to dump detector volume masks, 0 do not save -H [1000000]  (--maxdetphoton)max number of detected photons -S [1|0]      (--save2pt)     1 to save the fluence field, 0 do not save -p [0|int]    (--printlen)    number of threads to print (debug) -h            (--help)        print this message
  -l            (--log)         print messages to a log file instead -L            (--listgpu)     print GPU information only -I            (--printgpu)    print GPU information and run program
 example:
-       ./mcx -t 1024 -T 256 -m 1000000 -f input.inp -s test -r 2 -a 0 -g 10
+       mcx -t 2048 -T 64 -n 1e7 -f input.inp -s test -r 2 -a 0 -g 10 -U 1 -d 1 -G 1

- the above command will launch 1024 GPU threads (-t) with every 256 threads a block (-T); for each thread, it will simulate 1e6 photon moves (-m) and repeat twice (-r); the media/source configuration will be read from input.inp (-f) and the output will be labeled with the session id "test"; input media index array is in column-major format (-a); the simulation will run 10 concurrent time gates (-g).
+ the above command will launch 2048 GPU threads (-t) with every 64 threads a block (-T); a total of 1e7 photons will be simulated by the first GPU (-G) with two equally divided runs (-r); the media/source configuration will be read from input.inp (-f) and the output will be labeled with the session id "test" (-s); input media index array is in column-major format (-a); the simulation will run 10 concurrent time gates (-g).
+Photons passing through the defined detector positions will be saved for later rescaling (-d).

 Currently, MCX supports a modified version of the input file format used for tMCimg.
 (The difference is that MCX allows for comments)